robinkarim/Production-Book/docs/ini/using-ops-api-to-register-devices.rst

 You can use any one of the two options below for BasicAuth with this API:

-1. Use Username and Password associated with Cirrent account
+1. Use Username and Password associated with CIRRENT™ account

-2. Use OPS API Key and Secret generated from Cirrent console
+2. Use OPS API Key and Secret generated from CIRRENT™ console

 To generate OPS API Key and Secret, please go to  `API Key Management page <https://go.cirrent.com/management/api-key>`_ .
 Select Key Type as "OPS", enter a name for the key and click "Add".
-The Cirrent Console will generate OPS API Key and Secret.
+The CIRRENT™ Console will generate OPS API Key and Secret.

-==**Note:**  Cirrent does not store the API secret so it cannot be recovered if lost.==
+==**Note:**  CIRRENT™ does not store the API secret so it cannot be recovered if lost.==